Definition of a Comprehensive Eye Care Optometrist

 VIII.
 Previously Published Articles

 Published articles in refereed journals may be substituted for up to five of the written case reports.
 The case report must have been published in one of the approved journals listed on the Academy’s list of journals approved for Fellowship case reports (Explanation of the Point System for Clinical Candidates).
 The candidate must select the topic category for which he/she is submitting the publication.
 The candidate must be the primary author, have a maximum of two authors, and it must have been published within 5 years of the date it is submitted.
 Four of the published case reports must be a clinical case report and the candidate must have participated in the clinical care of the patient(s).
-One of the published papers may be a research paper, but submission of a research paper does not relieve the candidate of submitting three case reports from each of the three major categories of case reports.
+One of the published papers may be a research paper, but submission of a research paper does not relieve the candidate of submitting two case reports from each of the three major categories of case reports.
 Published papers are still subject to review by the committee; they are not automatically accepted.

 All completed case reports must be uploaded to the web portal for review.

 Diplomate examinations take place during the Annual Meeting of the American Academy of Optometry.
 Candidates are eligible for the Written Examination (part IV) upon acceptance of two Case Reports.
 Candidates are eligible for the Practical Examination (Part V) upon acceptance of four Case Reports.
 All 7 Case Reports must be accepted for the Candidate to complete the Interview (Part VI).
 Three referees will review each case report; additional information or revisions may be requested.
 The Candidate is encouraged to wait for approval of the first two Case Reports before proceeding with the remaining 5 to ensure that his/her efforts are directed appropriately.